dotnet-foundation/wg-membership/meetings/2021-04-06-meeting-minutes.md

 - The value of corporate sponsorship was raised.
 What is the value for corporate sponsors.
 - It was suggested the foundation could explore sponsored projects.
 Corporate sponsorship spots for targeted and achievable projects aligning with the .NET Foundations overarching goal.
 - Should we be surveying those who don't renew their memberships as well as those joining?
+- @khalidabuhakmeh shared an article from The Register relating to this issue as a comment on the issue.

 ### [#22 - Strengthen and Build Community Culture ](https://github.com/dotnet-foundation/wg-membership/issues/22)